 (vi) total project cost or estimated cost;

+(vii) if a like replacement, an explanation of the necessity of the project;

+(viii) if not a like replacement, a life cycle cost analysis;

-(vii) life cycle cost-benefit analysis;
+(ix) if required under IC 13-18-26-3, a life cycle cost-benefit analysis;

-(viii) task order number; and
+(x) task order number; and

-(ix) proposed in-service date;
+(xi) proposed in-service date;

 by proposed phase.

-Any contingency to the estimated cost shall be applied to the total cost of construction as a uniform percentage and not be rolled into individual line -item costs.
+A contingency to the estimated cost shall be applied to the total cost of construction as a uniform percentage and not rolled into individual line item costs.

 (B) The amount to be funded by revenues and the amount to be funded by proposed debt shall also be identified by proposed phase.

-(C) impact on depreciation expense shall also be identified by proposed phase.
+(C) A narrative statement of the criteria used to select projects.

+(D) A copy of the policy or procedure used for the capitalization of AFUDC.

 (Indiana Utility Regulatory Commission; 170 IAC 1-5-14.2)

 SECTION 19.
 170 IAC 1-5-14.3 IS ADDED TO READ AS FOLLOWS: